kristinemlarson/gnssrefl/docs/pages/new_station.md

 A good GNSS reflection site has:

-- a large reflection zone
+- A reflection zone that extends to a wide range of azimuths
-- good receiver tracking multiple GNSS signals and modern (L2C,L5) GPS signals
+- A good receiver tracking multiple GNSS signals and modern (L2C,L5) GPS signals
-- sampling rate that is commensurate with what you are trying to measure (i.e.
+- A sampling rate that is commensurate with what you are trying to measure (i.e.
 30 second sampling rate won't work for stations that are more than 8-9 meters above the reflecting surface).
 - RINEX files with positions in the header and (preferably float) SNR data
+- There is no elevation mask on the receiver

 ## Reflection Zones